amanjaiman1/amanjaiman1/README.md

 - 👋 Hi, I’m @amanjaiman1
-- 👀 I’m interested in web designing and app/game deveopment
+- 👀 I’m interested in web designing and Graphic Designing.
-- 🌱 I’m currently learning kotlin and c++
+- 🌱 I’m currently learning NodeJs and Java
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me -amanjaiman890@gmail.com